 This easy Miso Meat Sauce (Niku Miso) is a great side dish to go with steamed rice, noodles, or lettuce wrap!
 It’s meal prep and freezer friendly too.

 Substitution: Ground pork or ground beef are typically used in the dish, but you can also use ground chicken, ground turkey, or cubed firm tofu.
-To make it into a meal, feel free to toss in some vegetables like frozen peas, broccoli, leafy greens or minced carrots.
+To make it into a meal, feel free to toss in some vegetables like frozen peas, broccoli, leafy greens, or minced carrots.

 Japanese curry is one of the most-make dishes for Japanese cooks.
 You can always find curry roux, whether it’s homemade or store-bought cubes, in a Japanese kitchen.

 The good news is homemade Japanese Curry Roux requires only 5 basic pantry ingredients.
 So, make a big batch, pour the mixture into ice cube trays and freeze!
-They come in handy in making a whole variety of flavorful curry dishes.

 Tender pieces of chicken, carrots, and potatoes cooked in a rich savory curry sauce, this Japanese version of curry is a must-keep for your family meal.
-I have a stovetop version and Instant Pot version for the curry recipe.
+I have a stovetop version and an Instant Pot version for the curry recipe.
 To save time, double up the portion, and store the extra in the freezer!

 - Beef Curry – Got stew meat?
 It makes a hearty curry!